 As word spread of the phenomenon, the curious came from far and wide to witness the supernatural demonstrations.
 Clergymen and layperson alike became convinced the girls were genuinely communicating with a spirit.

-The established elite and well-known literary figures took the sisters seriously.
-Then renown Horace Greeley, founder and editor or the New York Tribune, was convinced of the authenticity of the séances and stated publicly in his newspaper that he believed in the Fox sisters’ spirit demonstrations.
+In particular, the established elite and well-known literary figures took the sisters seriously.
+Case in point, the then renown Horace Greeley, founder and editor or the New York Tribune, was convinced of the authenticity of the séances.
+For instance, Greeley stated publicly, he believed the spirit demonstrations were real.

-With this solid endorsement in tow, the three Fox women began touring the country.
+With this solid endorsement, the three Fox women began touring the country.
 Subsequently, the movement now called Spiritualism, became the rage.